wuxxin/infra-shared/README.md

 - `fcos` - Fedora-CoreOS, minimal OS with `clevis` (sss,tang,tpm) storage unlock
 - `butane` - create fcos `ignition` configs using `jinja` enhanced butane yaml
 - `systemd` - service, socker, path, timer, nspawn machine container
-- `podman` - build Container images, run Container using quadlet systemd container
+- `podman` - build Container and NSpawn images, run Container using quadlet systemd container
 - `saltstack`
     - local build environments and local services
     - remote fcos config update using butane to saltstack translation and execution
 - `mkdocs` - documentation using markdown and mermaid
 - `libvirt` - simulation of machines using the virtualization api supporting qemu and kvm
 - `tang` - server used for getting a key shard for unattended encrypted storage unlock on boot
-- `mkosi` - build nspawn OS container images
 - `age` - ssh keys based encryption of production files and pulumi master password
 - `uv`- virtualenv management using pyproject.toml and uv.lock